IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_action.html.markdown

 page_title: "IBM : cloud_functions_action"
 sidebar_current: "docs-ibm-resource-cloud-functions-action"
 description: |-
-  Manages IBM Cloud Functions action.
+  Manages IBM Cloud Functions actions.
 ---

 # ibm\_cloud_functions_action

-Create, update, or delete  [IBM Cloud Functions action](https://console.bluemix.net/docs/openwhisk/openwhisk_actions.html#openwhisk_actions).
+Create, update, or delete [IBM Cloud Functions actions](https://console.bluemix.net/docs/openwhisk/openwhisk_actions.html#openwhisk_actions).
+Actions are stateless code snippets that run on the IBM Cloud Functions platform.
+An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
+To bundle and share related actions, use the `cloud_functions_package` resource.

 ## Example Usage